Meet Our Highly Qualified Team of Professionals

 Senior Engineer

-Ms. Tseng has previously served as the Chairman of the Western Australia Pavements Group (a subcommittee of the Australian Geomechanics Society) and was the recipient of the Western Australia Emerging Leader Award from the Australian Flexible Pavement Association in 2019.
+Ms. Tseng has previously served as the Chairman of the Western Australia Pavements Group, a subcommittee of the Australian Geomechanics Society, and received the Western Australia Emerging Leader Award from the Australian Flexible Pavement Association in 2019.

-Ms. Tseng holds master’s degrees in Civil Engineering from the University of California Davis and from the École des Ponts ParisTech, and a master’s degree in Transportation Engineering from the University of São Paulo.
+Ms. Tseng holds master’s degrees in Civil Engineering from the University of California and from the École des Ponts ParisTech, as well as a master’s degree in Transportation Engineering from the University of São Paulo.